st8tikratio/Uselessness/SQL-in-Conda.md

 ### 14. first install psycopg2 because django requires this for handling postgresql
-> conda install -c anaconda psycopg2
+   - `conda install -c anaconda psycopg2`

 ### 15. then now you can do:
-> python manage.py migrate
+   - `python manage.py migrate`
-- to fully integrate the postgresql into your django website

-### 16. and to be able to use the database, you also need to create a superuser
+### 16. to fully integrate the postgresql into your django website and to be able to use the database, you also need to create a superuser
-> python manage.py createsuperuser --username name
+   - `python manage.py createsuperuser --username name`

 ## Stop running the postgres instance under ubuntu

 ### 17. monitor whether a postgres instance/server is running or not
-> ps aux | grep postgres
+   - `ps aux | grep postgres`

 ### 18. if no instance is running, you will see only one line as the answer to your query - which is from your grep search! ending with:
-> grep --color=auto postgres `ignore this line`
+   - `grep --color=auto postgres`
+   - >ignore this line

-### 19. if an instance of postgresql server is running, then several # processes are runnng # you can kill the server by the first number of the leading line!
+### 19. if an instance of postgresql server is running, then several processes are runnng.
+You can kill the server by the first number of the leading line!
-> kill <number>
+   - `kill <number>`

 the output of `ps aux | grep postgres` was: